thatfoogabriel/mit_futuremakers_summer_2023-thatfoogabriel/Module_00_PreProgram_Python_Review_Fundamentals_II/README.md

 ## Challenging, interesting, or exciting aspects of today's assignment
 Python has its own debugger, so no need for IDE with a debugger!\
-"self" keyword in classes and how class methods work in general in python\
+It took a while to understand the "self" keyword in classes and how class methods work in general in python\
 When are assertions more useful than using prints or the debugger?

 ## Additional resources used